peteroupc/CBOR/docs/PeterO.ExtendedDecimal.md

         int length,
         PeterO.PrecisionContext ctx);

-Creates a decimal number from a string that represents a number.The format of the string generally consists of:
+Creates a decimal number from a string that represents a number.

+The format of the string generally consists of:

  * An optional '-' or '+' character (if '-', the value is negative.)